 [Kendo Japan] "I want you to immerse yourself in kendo" - Professor Nabeyama of Tsukuba University's thoughts on overseas kendo practitioners

-Takahiro Nabeyama sensei is admired by many as a legendary player.
-Not only has he achieved brilliant results as a player, but he also has an impressive track record as a coach.
-But did you know that he is also involved in kendo instruction overseas?
+Many people look up to Takahiro Nabeyama as a legendary athlete.
+Not only has he achieved brilliant results as a player, he has also achieved great things as a coach.
+But did you know that Nabeyama is also involved in teaching kendo overseas?
 In this interview, we asked him about the spread of kendo overseas and his thoughts on kendo.

 Professor Takahiro Nabeyama He was born in Fukuoka City, Fukuoka Prefecture.
 He won the Gyokuryu-ki Championship with Osaka PL Gakuen and won both the individual and team titles at the Inter-High School Championships.
 While at Tsukuba University, he twice won the All-Japan Student Team Championship.
 After graduating, he made it to the top eight at the All-Japan Championships and has competed in two world championships.
 He is currently an associate professor at the University of Tsukuba Graduate School and head coach of the University of Tsukuba Kendo Club.
 As a coach, he has led the team to four All-Japan team victories.
 He is still fresh in our minds as he led the team to victory at this year's Kanto Student Kendo Championship.
 He is also involved in reconstruction support activities and promoting kendo overseas.